Dodge Street Advisors

 DSA's Key Term of The Year

-Based on DSA’s experience and expertise, we believe one of the most overlooked determinants of a successful transaction is whether the parties are properly prepared and respectful of what we refer to and have coined as the “deal goodwill window.”
+Based on DSA’s experience and expertise, we believe one of the most overlooked determinants of a successful transaction is whether the parties are properly prepared and respectful of what we refer to and have coined as the Deal Goodwill Window™

 Every transaction--shaped by market conditions, complexity, and the personalities involved--comes with a finite window of deal goodwill.
 During this period, both buyer and seller are aligned, motivated, and operating with a shared sense of optimism and momentum.
 Decisions tend to move forward more efficiently because trust and enthusiasm are high.

-However, when a seller is not fully prepared and/or engages the wrong Business Broker/M&A Advisor, particularly around timing, role coordination, documentation, and due diligence, and the process drags on longer than necessary, that goodwill begins to erode.
-Once a transaction extends beyond its “deal goodwill window”, natural human tendencies such as frustration, fatigue, and ego can take hold.
-At that point, even minor issues or external distractions, often entirely unrelated to the business itself--can derail a deal that otherwise should have closed.
+However, when a seller is not fully prepared and/or engages the wrong Business Broker/M&A Advisor, particularly around timing, role coordination, documentation, and due diligence organization and coordination, and the process drags on longer than necessary, that goodwill begins to erode.
+Once a transaction extends beyond its Deal Goodwill Window™ natural human tendencies such as frustration, fatigue, and ego can take hold.
+At that point, even minor issues or external distractions, often entirely unrelated to the business itself, can derail a deal that otherwise should have closed.

-This is why having all key elements “buttoned up” in advance is not just about efficiency; it is about protecting your “deal goodwill window” and maximizing the probability of a successful outcome.
+This is why having all key elements “buttoned up” in advance is not just about efficiency; it is about protecting your Deal Goodwill Window™ and maximizing the probability of a successful outcome.

 5 Common Mistakes Owners Make When Selling Their Company